kitsumed/FoxyMoe-DiscordBot/README.md

 ### How do I edit a ObaBogaInstance?
 > [!WARNING]
-> Note that if you're updating the instance currently loaded, you will need to reload the instance to get the new configuration
+> If you're updating the instance currently loaded, you will need to reload the instance to get the new configuration

 To edit a ObaBogaInstance, go into your discord server and write  `/config ai_text_generation edit id:VALUE`.